MDY429/UOB_Dissertation/WeeklyLog.md

 # Weekly Log

+### week6 (2020/07/18 - 2020/07/24)
+* **What were your objectives for this week, and which did you achieve?**
+    Connect the csv database with chatbot.

+* **What are your objectives for next week?**
+    Expend the muscle dataset and fine tune the action process.

 ### week6 (2020/07/11 - 2020/07/17)
 * **What were your objectives for this week, and which did you achieve?**
     Try to use the web crawler to dump the exercise dataset.